EMDR Therapy, IFS Therapy, Treatment of Relational & Attachment Trauma, Subspecializing in Dissociative Disorders

 What is EMDR Therapy?

-Initially thought to be useful only for symptoms of PTSD, EMDR Therapy is now a proven effective treatment for a variety of symptoms such as phobias and fears, grief, anxiety, depression, addiction, and chronic pain, although this list is not exhaustive.
+Initially thought to be useful only for a select set of symptoms of very specific traumas, EMDR Therapy is now a proven effective treatment for a variety of traumatic symptoms such as phobias and fears, grief, anxiety, panic attacks and disorder, depression, addiction, and chronic pain.
+(This list is not exhaustive.)
+EMDR Therapy is a method used to help clients process a disruption in the nervous system that disturbs the way they experience themselves and the world around them.

-Based on in-depth, on-going studies, researchers have discovered that the dual attention to 1) the memory and 2) to the bilateral stimulation allows the brain to respond in an adaptive way which was not previously possible for the brain to manage due to stress.
-This response creates the neurophysiological changes needed to resolve the symptoms.
+Based on in-depth, on-going studies, researchers have discovered that 1) the dual attention to the experience being processed and the present moment and 2) the bilateral stimulation allows the brain to respond in an adaptive way which was not previously possible for the brain to manage due to stress.
+This response creates the neurophysiological changes needed to resolve many symptoms of Post Traumatic Stress and Complex Post Traumatic Stress/ Developmental Trauma.

 For more information on EMDR Therapy or to see the research, please click here.